peterprescott/a1-dissertation/md/draft.md

 feedback loop, the more complex our contemporary social context becomes, the more necessary become those tools which enable informed decision-making amid an unprecedented deluge of (potentially) relevant data [@RKitchin2014].
-Thus
+As the global population approaches ten billion -- ten times the number which so concerned @TMalthus1798 ! -- one thing that can therefore be said with reasonable certainty is that the significance of software will continue to increase [@MAndreessen2011].

+Yet while human culture is forced to accelerate at the pace of an agile software development sprint [@JShoreChromatic2007], human biology remains essentially the same as it has been since prehistoric times.
+On the one hand, the Internet has made it possible for the larger part of the global population to form a single virtual networked community [@HYangEtAl2021] of which the value arguably scales like
+$O(n^2)$, as suggestedy by Metcalfe's Law [@XZhangEtAl2015;
+@TPeterson2018].
+On the other hand, we remain physical creatures constrained by geographical location; and instead of an eschatological 'end of geography', technology has instead amplified the significance of geospatially situated place [@SGraham1998].

+And of all the significant types of place which we might want to understand, the *neighbourhood* one of the most important.
 If we define a neighbourhood as a place where a set of people live, then we can say, as a trivial logical corollary, that everyone lives in a neighbourhood.
-The ubiquitous relevance of such a term thus provides strong motivation for pursuing its study
+The ubiquitous relevance of such a term thus provides strong motivation for pursuing its study.
+The application of machine learning to the field of neighbourhood research is known as *geodemographics* [@RHarrisEtAl2005; @RWebberBurrows2018].

+In this paper we survey the historical development of geodemographics, and show that although it has been seen widespread adoption as a technique, there remain unresolved questions concerning its primary object, the neighbourhood unit [@APetrovicEtAl2020].
+Rather than reflecting a meaningful theoretically-grounded understanding of neighbourhood ontology and

 # Literature Review